levoxtrip/PKB/docs/topics/strive.md

 - What are other people not doing?
 What can I do of that?

 ## To-dos
+Attach reason to your task - why is doing this task benefit you?
+Why is it important?

+What is the task/obstacle when you take away any emotion or fear?
 ### Energy
 Manage your energy, not your time
 - What type of energy do you have in the morning?
 Afternoon?
 Evening?